Justice Department rescinds "zero tolerance" memo used to justify thousands of separations of migrant families

 Acting Attorney General Monk Wilkinson issued a new directive immediately annulling Sessions' memo, which the Trump administration used to justify the policy of separating more than 2,800 migrant children from their parents in the spring of 2018.

-Wilkinson said the Justice Department should handle criminal prosecutions on a case-by-case basis, considering factors including personal circumstances, the gravity of the alleged offense, the probable sentence and the consequences of a conviction.
+Wilkinson said the Justice Department should handle criminal prosecutions on a case-by-case basis, considering different factors, including personal circumstances, the gravity of the alleged offense, the probable sentence and the consequences of a conviction.

 "A policy requiring a prosecutor to charge every case referred for prosecution ... without regard for individual circumstances is inconsistent with our principles," Wilkinson wrote.